Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 Benefits

-Although not necessarily directly linked to leaky gut syndrome, L-lysine has also been found to suppress pancreatitis, an inflammation of the pancreas, another important part of the digestive system.
+Although not necessarily directly linked to leaky gut syndrome, L-lysine has also been found in mice to suppress pancreatitis, an inflammation of the pancreas, another important part of the digestive system.

 One of the most difficult things patients with diabetes experience is an increased risk for infection and other diabetes-related conditions.
 In the past several years, much attention has been given in this context to the large presence of advanced glycation end products, referred to as AGEs for short.